Lt(jg) Thomas J. Hudner, Jr.

-On December 4, 1950 Thomas Hudner took off piloting F4U Corsair 82050 on a mission over the Chosin Reservoir.
+On December 4, 1950 Thomas Hudner took off from USS Leyte CV-32 piloting F4U Corsair 82050 on a mission over the Chosin Reservoir.

 Hudner was flying as a wingman for his flight leader F4U Corsair 97231 piloted by Ensign Jesse L. Brown.
 While flying in formation over the target, Brown was presumably hit by ground fire or small arms fire and reported losing oil pressure and selected a snow covered flat open area to the west of the Chosin Reservoir to make a force landing.
 During the force landing, Brown sustained injuries and the lower half of his body was trapped inside the cockpit preventing him from extricating himself from the aircraft.